hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 The `extends` keyword signifies that the class named to the left of `extends` should inherit from the class specified to the right of `extends`.
 Note that we don't define `getArea` on the `Square` class since `Square` inherits it from `Rectangle` and doesn't need to customize or override the method.

-#### `super`
+#### 3.8.1 `super`

 Note also that the `Square` constructor calls a function that is represented by the keyword `super`.
-When called inside the `constructor` method, the `super` keyword refers to the constructor method for the parent class (the class that we inherit from).
+When called inside the `constructor` method, *the `super` keyword refers to the constructor method for the parent class* (the class that we inherit from).
 Thus, `super(size, size)` performs the same role performed by this code from our constructor/prototype example:

 ```js
 function Square() {